makerdao/community/Adjust the lid Parameter on the Rate Limited Flapper - May 16, 2022.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 * This change will be included in an upcoming Executive Vote as the Protocol Engineering Core Unit's schedule allows.
 * It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.
+* If the executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**